5 million active installs!!!

 This tool allows you to change the SEO title and meta description of all your posts & pages without having to open each of them individually.
 This saves a lot of your valuable time.

-Anyways, we have successfully configured the plugin.
+Anyways, you can now pat on your back as you have successfully configured the plugin.

 How to Use Yoast SEO Plugin – The Right Way

 In this section, you’ll learn how to optimize the posts and pages of your website for search engines and also for social media sites like Facebook and Twitter.

 When you create a post, page, or a custom post, Yoast allows you to write the SEO title and meta description for them.
 It also provides other features like content analysis, readability analysis, and social settings.

 These options are available in the Yoast SEO meta box, situated below the visual editor:

 Content Optimization – Keyword & Readability Analysis